jvvlives2005/Ecquo/Weekly-Retro-Folder/week-2.md

     * Goals/Responsibilities This Week:
   *  Team Member #3   - Joshelyn
     * Goals/Responsibilities Last Week: Yes, givingxGM
         * Did you meet your goals/responsibilities last week?
 Why or why not?
+Sort of.
+I got the to-do list to work but when I tried to merge it, it got difficult.
+Also the conflicts of work messes up my time to focus on the project.
-    * Goals/Responsibilities This Week:
+    * Goals/Responsibilities This Week: Set up or organize our Activity Flow and research/work on the Animation.
+Also searching for ways to get the todo to be on the card

 **Additional Discussion Topics**: